mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Model Architecture and Training Strategy

+#### 1. Solution Design Approach and Challenges

+The overal approach was to create an incremental better network by 1) changing the architecture, 2) changing hyper-parameters and 3) supplying training data in tricky situations.
+I started out with a simple LeNet-network just to have the car do something.
+Soon I started implementing the Nvidia network for self-driving cars, documented here: https://devblogs.nvidia.com/deep-learning-self-driving-cars/, with some small adjustments.

+The biggest challenge I had was the fact that Cropping2D didn't work on the deployment machine: https://discussions.udacity.com/t/cropping2d-tensorflow-python-framework-errors-impl-invalidargumenterror/704632.
+I spent around 20hours training this nvidia-based model without the Cropping2D layer, because I was destined to make it work.
+The biggest improvement in this model were the introduction of a MaxPooling layer to reduce the image size 4x.
+This was an attempt to "blur out" the details as an alternative to cropping them out.
+Another big improvement came from increasing the batch size from 32 to 512.
+By providing specialized training data for the first bend and the bridge, I was able to make it all the way through bend number 2.
+Supplying 3442 additional images for this tricky situation did not solve the problem.
+This first model is saved as model_no_crop.h5, which drives pretty smooth until that second bend.

+Another challenge I had, was the fact that after multiple training runs (over 60) I wasn't able to find a good correction factor for the steering angles when using left and right images: https://discussions.udacity.com/t/multiple-cameras-how-to-tune/709391.
+I suspect the Cropping2D image was also preventing me from finding this factor.
+This however, significantly reduced the amount of training data I could have used (by 66% !!)

+Instead of quiting with a pretty good model (for not being able to crop images), I investigated different strategies to fix the initial cropping issue.
+I ended up creating a custom Lambda layer in Keras, that does the cropping for me.
+Building the layer itself costed me about an hour, which was a very good investment.
+The car was able to drive through bend 2 and even bend 3 without providing specialized data for it.
+Using this pretrained model, I was able to get through the whole track by providing additional training data for bend 4.
+This model is saved as model.h5, is less smooth, but drives multiple laps.

-#### 1. An appropriate model architecture has been employed
+#### 2. An appropriate model architecture has been employed

 My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64.

 After the final convolution layer, it flattens the previous output, adds dropout and adds 4 dense layers.
 The dense layers use ReLU activation to introduce nonlinearity.

 Prior to going through the network, the images are normalized, and cropped using two lambda functions.
-Keras's built-in Cropping2D layer did not work on the deployment machine, which is why I implemented a Lambda function to achieve the s ame result.
+Keras's built-in Cropping2D layer did not work on the deployment machine, which is why I implemented a Lambda function to achieve the same result.

-#### 2. Attempts to reduce overfitting in the model
+#### 3. Attempts to reduce overfitting in the model

 As mentioned before, I used a dropout layer (with 50% retention rate), to avoid overfitting.
 I introduced it rather early in the model, but I do remember it helping with overfitting.